Go beyond just the current list of New York Times Fiction Best Sellers to discover every bestselling book listed on the NYT Bestseller List in 2021.

 Current List of New York Times Best Sellers

-1. A Time for Mercy by John Grisham
+9. A Time for Mercy by John Grisham

 The third book in the Jake Brigance series.
 A 16-year-old is accused of killing a deputy in Clanton, Miss., in 1990.

-7. Anxious People by Fredrik Backman
+10. Anxious People by Fredrik Backman

-12. The Midnight Library by Matt Haig
+13. The Midnight Library by Matt Haig

 Nora Seed finds a library beyond the edge of the universe that contains books with multiple possibilities of the lives one could have lived.

-14. The Silence by Dan Lelillo
+14. The Push by Ashley Audrain

 See what Upcoming Releases are coming out soon!

-Previous #1 New York Times Fiction Best Sellers of 2020
+Previous #1 New York Times Fiction Best Sellers

 (10+ Weeks on the NYT Bestseller List)